 In a sovereign debt collapse, purchasing power is transferred away from bondholders to the benefit of taxpayers who are no longer on the hook for paying interest and principal.

 Of course, a domino effect would hit financial markets and sectors of the economy sensitive to credit risk.
-The financial system would be forced to reorganize itself on sounder footing – a painful process which wouldn’t necessarily be a bad thing in the long run.
+The financial system would be forced to reorganize itself on sounder footing – a painful process that wouldn’t necessarily be a bad thing in the long run.

 But a default won’t be allowed to happen.

 Even if the Senate fails to act, the Treasury Department and Federal Reserve could invoke emergency measures on their own.